MicrosoftDocs/bot-docs/articles/includes/quickstart/dotnet/quickstart-dotnet-create-bot.md

 Thanks to the template, your project contains all the code that's necessary to create the bot in this quickstart.
 You don't need any additional code to test your bot.

 > [!NOTE]
 > If you create a `Core` bot, you'll need a LUIS language model.
-(You can create a language model at [luis.ai](https://www.luis.ai)).
+You can create a language model at [luis.ai](https://www.luis.ai).
 After creating the model, update the configuration file.

 <!--
 > [!NOTE]